kritarthsingh/fuigma/README.md

 # figma

-An application UI design using Figma tool.
+An application UX design using Figma tool.

-This is my first mobile UI design.
+This is my first mobile UX design.

 https://www.figma.com/file/yOjuZmHtkk3cylIRHcvkTf/?node-id=0%3A1